U.S. Route 19 Truck (Pittsburgh): Southern terminus to five-route concurrency

-Fort Pitt Tunnel to Interstate 279 Interchange
+Fort Pitt Tunnel to I-279 Interchange

-After exiting the Fort Pitt Tunnel, US 19 Truck/I-376/US 22/US 30 cross the Monongahela River on the Fort Pitt Bridge, arriving on the Golden Triangle of downtown Pittsburgh.
-The route meets the southern terminus of Interstate 279 here, and I-376/US 22/US 30 head eastward, while US 19 Truck separates from them and joins I-279 on its northward trek.
+After exiting the Fort Pitt Tunnel, US 19 Truck/I-376/US 22/US 30 cross the Monongahela River on the Fort Pitt Bridge, arriving on the Golden Triangle of Downtown Pittsburgh.
+The route meets the southern terminus of I-279 here, and I-376/US 22/US 30 head eastward, while US 19 Truck separates from them and joins I-279 on its northward trek.
 The two routes then cross the Allegheny River on the Fort Duquesne Bridge.
-North of the bridge, I-279 and US 19 Truck interchange with the southern terminus of Pennsylvania Route 65 at exit 1C of I-279.
-Exit 1B is to PNC Park and exit 1C is for Heinz Field.
-At exit 1D and 2A, I-279 southbound splits into HOV lanes at the Interstate 279 Interchange.
-The Interstate 279 interchange involves the northern terminus of Interstate 579 and the southern terminus of Pennsylvania Route 28.
+North of the bridge, I-279 and US 19 Truck interchange with the southern terminus of PA 65 at exit 1C of I-279.
+Exit 1B is to PNC Park and exit 1C is for Acrisure Stadium.
+At exit 1D and 2A, I-279 southbound splits into high-occupancy vehicle (HOV) lanes at the I-279 Interchange.
+The I-279 interchange involves the northern terminus of I-579 and the southern terminus of PA 28.

 Exit 2 to northern terminus

-North of Exit 2B, I-279 has HOV lanes and continues its concurrency with US 19 Truck towards the north.
-At exit 4, US 19 Truck splits from I-279 and US 19 Truck continues towards the north at-grade as McKnight Road, a frequently congested divided highway known locally as McNightmare Road.
-In Ross Township, US 19 Truck interchanges with Babcock Boulevard and shifts towards the northwest.
-The remainder of the route widens to six lanes, and heavily lined with shopping centers and large malls, including North Hills Village, Ross Park Mall, and McCandless Crossing.
-In McCandless Township, US 19 Truck interchanges with Ingomar Road.
-Northwest of Ingomar Road, US 19 Truck turns west, paralleling and crossing Pine Creek before it terminates (ends) at a partial Y-interchange with U.S. Route 19.
+North of exit 2B, I-279 has HOV lanes and continues its concurrency with US 19 Truck toward the north.
+At exit 4, US 19 Truck splits from I-279 and US 19 Truck continues toward the north at-grade as McKnight Road, a frequently congested divided highway known locally as McNightmare Road.
+In Ross Township, US 19 Truck interchanges with Babcock Boulevard and shifts toward the northwest.
+The remainder of the route widens to six lanes and heavily lined with shopping centers and large malls, including North Hills Village, Ross Park Mall, and McCandless Crossing.
+In McCandless, US 19 Truck interchanges with Ingomar Road.
+Northwest of Ingomar Road, US 19 Truck turns west, paralleling and crossing Pine Creek before it terminates (ends) at a partial Y interchange with US 19.

 History

 The roadway was signed as US 19 from 1941 to 1948.
 The route was signed in 1946 as a bypass route for trucks that were not allowed on US 19.
 In 1948, the southern terminus was moved from Banksville Road to its current location.
-In 1989, US 19 Truck's designation was moved to I-279 to form a complete US 19 Truck from Mount Lebanon to Wexford after the Parkway North was completed.
-In 1997, construction began on the interchange at the southern portal of the Liberty Tunnel, and opened to traffic on November 20, 1999.
+In 1989, US 19 Truck's designation was moved to I-279 to form a complete US 19 Truck from Mt.
+Lebanon to Wexford after the parkway north was completed.
+In 1997, construction began on the interchange at the southern portal of the Liberty Tunnel and opened to traffic on November 20, 1999.